 Finally, we’re often asked about what kefir means to people who are lactose intolerant.
-Due to the unique fermentation process, our kefir is 99 percent lactose-free.
+Due to the unique fermentation process, our kefir is up to 99% lactose-free.
 Many people who are lactose intolerant want to know, “can I have kefir?”

 You read that right, not only will kefir (most likely) not harm someone who is lactose intolerant, the live and active cultures actually help digest lactose!
 How cool, right?